Connecting Industry & Government to Accelerate Innovation in Engineering and Manufacturing through Computational Design, AI & Machine Learning

 Speaker Bio

 Brandon DeMille has spent nearly two decades bridging the gap between computational design theory and real-world manufacturing constraints.
-As a Senior Staff Engineer in General Atomics Aeronautical Systemsโ Advanced Manufacturing Technology group, heโs recognized as the go-to expert for topology optimization methods that help teams explore new concepts for aerostructures while keeping manufacturability front and center.
+As a Senior Staff Engineer in General Atomics Aeronautical Systemsโ Advanced Manufacturing Technology group,ย heโs a recognized expert inย topology optimization methods that help teams explore new concepts for aerostructures while keeping manufacturability front and center.

-Before joining GA-ASI, Brandon led R&D teams at Callaway Golf, where his work on high-rate composite manufacturing processes and topology-optimized structures earned multiple industry awards and over 100 patents.
+Before joining GA-ASI, Brandon ledย an R&D groupย at Callaway Golf, where his work on high-rate composite manufacturing processes and topology-optimized structures earned multiple industry awards andย a wide range ofย patents.
 Brandon brings deep technical expertise and hands-on experience taking concepts from optimization results to finished hardware.
 He holds degrees in Physics, Economics, and Mechanical Engineering from the University of California at Santa Barbara.

 ย